Is Nasty Gal Fast Fashion in 2023? Brand Check-Up & Alternatives

 Due to the comparatively low prices, one cannot expect particularly good quality.
 This alone should make it noticeable that good working conditions are hardly feasible when the low prices mean that profit margins aren’t exactly high.

 There are also many sales and discounts so that the products can be purchased at even lower prices.
-This is exactly the characteristic of a fast fashion brand, selling seasonal clothes at low prices.
+This is exactly the characteristic of a fast fashion brand like Uniqlo, selling seasonal clothes at low prices.

 3. Oodles of Synthetic Materials

-Nasty Gal doesn’t use eco-friendly materials overall, nor has it made much effort to reduce the use of hazardous chemicals or water in its supply chain.
+Nasty Gal doesn’t use eco-friendly materials overall, nor has it made much effort to reduce hazardous chemicals or water use in its supply chain.

 While Nasty Gal reports greenhouse gas emissions from its direct operations, it doesn’t bother when it comes to its supply chain.

 The brand does offer a “sustainable store” with 40 items, but it’s unclear how sustainable it is.
-There are over 500 items in the “New In” section, which makes it clear where the brand’s priorities are.
+There are over 500 items in the “New In” section, which clarifies the brand’s priorities.

 Summary – Is Nasty Gal Fast Fashion?